hedayat/powerfake/README.md

 * Cannot fake inlined functions
 * Cannot fake function calls in the same translation unit as the target function
 * GCC & GNU Linker only
+* Cannot work with GCC LTO, since ld's --wrap is not supported in this case
-* Currently, it provides CMake integration
+* Currently, it only provides CMake integration

 ## Dependencies
 * GNU Linker (ld)